 A credit score is the first factor, but not the only one.
 For instance, things like your income range, the age of your credit account, and your relationship with the bank also matter.

 Other factors that might affect your likelihood of getting approved for the Chase Sapphire Reserve credit card include:

 The fact that you have other credit cards with the bank might be a plus for you.
 However, those credit cards must prove your ability to clear your bills promptly and show that you don’t always exceed your credit limit.

 2. Being a Long-Time Chase Customer

-Having banked with the bank for long might also act in your favor.
-First, they can ascertain that you are a loyal customer, and secondly, they have easy access to your credit history.
+Having banked with the bank for a long might also act in your favor.
+First, they can ascertain that you are a loyal customer, and second, they have easy access to your credit history.